Cornelius Lanczos

 Cornelius (Cornel) Lanczos (Lánczos Kornél, /hu/; born as Kornél Lőwy, until 1906: Löwy (Lőwy) Kornél; February 2, 1893 – June 25, 1974) was a Hungarian, American, and later Irish mathematician and physicist.
-According to György Marx he was one of The Martians.
+According to György Marx he was one of the Martians, a group of Hungarian scientific luminaries who immigrated to the United States to escape national socialism.
+He was remembered by his colleagues as an innovative scholar and an excellent educator.